DxO PhotoLab vs Lightroom (2026): Which RAW Editor Is Better?

 DxO PhotoLab

-- DeepPRIME XD — best noise reduction ever
+- DeepPRIME XD — best noise reduction in the industry

 - One-time purchase — own it forever